mmartin35/10h_project/README.md

 # 10h_project
-Repo with games and simple projects I did in sub.
-10 hours.
+Repo with games and simple projects I did in under 10 hours.